alexkappa/terraform-provider-auth0/website/docs/r/tenant.html.md

 With this resource, you can manage Auth0 tenants, including setting logos and support contact information, setting error pages, and configuring default tenant behaviors.

-#### Notes:
-Auth0 does not currently support creating or destryoying tenants through their API.
-This resource can only manage an existing tenant created through the Auth0 dashboard.
+~> **Note**: Auth0 does not currently support creating tenants through the Management API.
+Therefore this resource can only manage an existing tenant created through the Auth0 dashboard.

 Auth0 does not currently support adding/removing extensions on tenants through their API.
 The Auth0 dashboard must be used to add/remove extensions.